 LINDA “LINDY” STORK

-- New Brunswick resident for 45 years, homeowner for 32 years
+- New Brunswick resident for 46 years, homeowner for 33 years

 - Volunteer program provider at the New Brunswick Free Public Library

-Linda has a wealth of experience with the public education system in New Brunswick, both as an educator and as a parent.
+Lindy has a wealth of experience with the public education system in New Brunswick, both as an educator and as a parent.
 Both of her children attended Lincoln, their neighborhood school.
 Her daughter then went on to graduate from the Health Science Technology High School, and her son from the Vocational Technical High School in Piscataway.
-Since retirement, Linda has worked and volunteered with various children’s programs at the public library, and recently joined the board of the Friends of the library.
-She has attended many school board meetings over the years, and looks forward to being part of a decision-making process that puts students first.
+Since retirement, Lindy has worked and volunteered with various children’s programs at the public library, and joined the board of the Friends of the New Brunswick Free Public Library.
+She has attended many school board meetings over the years, advocating for the students of New Brunswick, and looks forward to being part of a decision-making process that puts students first.

-- Lifelong resident of New Brunswick
+- Lifelong New Brunswick resident